Neondertalec/Neondertalec/README.md

 * **Favourite color:** Pink 🎨
 * Studying in a University 🎓
 * Programmer 💻
-* Programming languages: JS, Java, C#, PHP, PY, Nim, HTML & SCSS, SQL
+* Programming languages: JS, Java, Kotlin, C#, PHP, PY, Nim, HTML & SCSS, SQL

 ### I have no idea on what to put here so just mind checking my [🎀portfolio🎀](https://depuresu.net)?
 Cought, If you need to contact me.. my discord: `_ression`